 ADVISORY BOARD MEMBER

-Catherine Friend White has been a member of FinArc Investments and its predecessor company’s advisory board since inception in 2004.
-Catherine founded FinArc in 1990 and managed the firm and client portfolios until selling her interest in the firm in 2013.
+Catherine Friend White has been a member of FinArc Investments and its predecessor company’s advisory board since its inception in 2004.
+Catherine founded FinArc in 1990 and managed the firm and client portfolios until 2013.
 Catherine is currently an angel investor with Golden Seeds, an early-stage investment firm focused on women-led businesses.
+She is a mentor with Founder Institute and MassChallenge.
 Prior to FinArc, Catherine was a portfolio manager and analyst of the Growth and Income Portfolio at International Heritage.
 Catherine previously worked for Hellman, Jordan Management Company, and the Pioneer Group, Inc.

 Catherine earned a Master of Business Administration with a concentration in finance from the F.W.
 Olin Graduate School of Business at Babson College, and a Bachelor of Arts in philosophy and French from Dickinson College.
 She received multiple certificates of achievement from CFA Institute for continuing professional accreditation.